platformsh/platformsh-docs/docs/src/development/variables.md

 title: "Variables"
 weight: 5
 description: |
   Platform.sh allows a high degree of control over both the build process and the runtime environment of a project.
-Part of that control comes in the form of *variables* that are set independently of the project's code base but available either at build or runtime for your code to leverage.
+Part of that control comes in the form of *variables* that are set independently of the project's code base, but available either at build or runtime for your code to use.
 ---

 {{< description >}}